Center for Holographic Studies and

 Cosme Furlong

-Recommended background: mechanics, materials, physics, knowledge of a high-level computer programming language.
+physics, and knowledge of a high-level computer programming language.

 GENERAL